metno/S-ENDA-documentation/source/architecture.rst

   .. uml:: container.puml

 A metadata store and an API that exposes metadata in MMD.
 The application listens to an event engine that provides information from the production system.
-S-ENDA Find should also provide functionality for registering and updating datasets and data services.
+S-ENDA Metadata Service should also provide functionality for registering and updating datasets and data services.
 The application should validate the metadata and provide detailed user feedback before storing the metadata.

 Dynamic Geo-Assets Component Diagram
 ------------------------------------